GennadNY/privateEndpoint/privateendpoint.md

 6. Select **Review + create**.
 You're taken to the **Review + create** page where Azure validates your configuration.
 7. When you see the **Validation passed** message, select **Create**.

-> [!NOTE]
-> In some cases the Azure Database for PostgreSQL and the VNet-subnet are in different subscriptions.
-In these cases you must ensure the following configurations:
- > - Make sure that both the subscription has the **Microsoft.DBforPostgreSQL** resource provider registered.
-For more information refer [resource-manager-registration](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types)

 #### Create an Azure Database for PostgreSQL - Flexible Server
 In this section, you will create an Azure Database for PostgreSQL - Flexible Server in Azure.